rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Our storage approach consists of three different indexes that are used for storing additions and deletions in different triple component orders, namely: `SPO`, `POS` and `OSP`.
-These indexes are <span style="color: red">Miel: be more specific about tree-based.
-It's a balaced tree at least.</span>tree-based, thereby, the starting triple for any triple pattern can be found in logarithmic time.
+These indexes are B+Trees, thereby, the starting triple for any triple pattern can be found in logarithmic time.
 Consequently, the triples can be found by iterating through the links between each tree leaf.
 [](#triple-pattern-index-mapping) shows an overview of which triple patterns can be mapped to which index.
 In contrast to [other approaches](cite:cites rdf3x,hexastore),